Black flies are found in the Hills Districts of Darjeeling and Kalimpong

 What Are Black Flies?

-Black flies are small, dark-colored insects barely noticeable to the naked eye.
+Black flies are small, dark-coloured insects barely noticeable to the naked eye.
 Despite their minuscule size, their impact on human health can be devastating.
 They typically breed near fast-flowing rivers and streams, which provide the ideal environment for their larvae to thrive.
-Due to their near-invisible presence, people are often bitten without even realizing it.
+Due to their near-invisible presence, people are often bitten without even realising it.
 By the time one feels the irritation or itchiness, the damage may already be done.

 Know More:

-According to Dr. Dhriti Banerjee, Director of the Zoological Survey of India, "Many species in the Simuliidae family look almost identical externally.
+According to Dr Dhriti Banerjee, Director of the Zoological Survey of India, "Many species in the Simuliidae family look almost identical externally.
 Scientifically distinguishing between different species based solely on external features is extremely difficult and time-consuming."

-How Black Flies Cause Blindness
+How Black Flies Cause River Blindness

 The danger from these black flies arises because they are vectors for a parasitic worm known as Onchocerca volvulus.
 When an infected black fly bites a human, it injects microscopic larvae, known as microfilariae, into the skin.
 These parasites migrate through the body, causing a range of symptoms, with blindness being the most severe consequence.